Fiona-T/world-happiness-data/README.md

 - **Issue: Uniplot graph not working in `show_graph method`:**
 ![Graph Plotting bug](docs/bugs/graph-plot-bug.png)
 >Solution: I was passing the list of years and list of scores to plot the graph.
 However since these came from the csv file, the `data-type` was `string` therefore they needed to be converted.
-Converted the years to `float` (so they will be whole numbers) and the scores to `int` (as they have decimals).
+Converted the years to `int` (so they will be whole numbers) and the scores to `float` (as they have decimal point).

 - **Issue: Exception handling for `get_years input`:**
 ![Exception handling for years choice bug](docs/bugs/years-choice-exception-bug.png)